mia-platform/distribution/modules/security/oidc-proxy/README.md

 The values of the keys depend on your provider and its documentation.
 Additionally, if your provider is exposed with a certificate firmed by a private CA, you can patch the deployment with a volume that contains it and patching the path inside the env variable named `OIDC_CA_FILE_PATH`.

+[Here is the link to official repository]: https://github.com/TremoloSecurity/kube-oidc-proxy
+	"kube-oidc-proxy GitHub Repository"